János Telegdy: Biography

 János Telegdy was born in Érsekújvár, Kingdom of Hungary (today Nové Zámky, Slovakia) in 1575 and ordained a priest in the Diocese of Esztergom on 10 February 1594.
 On 27 January 1610, he was appointed during the papacy of Pope Paul V as Bishop of Bosnia.
 On 25 September 1611, he was consecrated bishop by Roberto Francesco Romolo Bellarmino, Cardinal-Priest of San Matteo in Merulana, with Antonio d'Aquino, Bishop of Sarno, and Giulio Sansedoni, Bishop Emeritus of Grosseto, serving as co-consecrators.
 In 1613, he was appointed during the papacy of Pope Paul V as Bishop of Várad.
-On March 1619, he was appointed during the papacy of Pope Paul V as Bishop of Nyitra.
+In March 1619, he was appointed during the papacy of Pope Paul V as Bishop of Nyitra.
 In 1623, he was appointed during the papacy of Pope Gregory XV as Archbishop of Kalocsa.
 In 1624, he was once again appointed during the papacy of Pope Gregory XV as Bishop of Nitra.
 He served as Archbishop of Kalocsa until his death in 1647.